Ah, bottle refusal. Or as it’s also known- “my baby won’t take a bottle and I am losing my ever-loving mind.”

 Because here’s the thing I’ve found in every single bottle refusal (and also, breast refusal) consult I’ve done- if baby isn’t taking the bottle (or breast) THERE IS A REASON.
 Babies don’t refuse bottles just to be jerks and show us who’s boss.

-Find a local IBCLC who specializes in bottle refusals below (currently this list is USA only)… For more info about this list or to be added, please read this note.
+- Find a local IBCLC who specializes in bottle refusals below (currently this list is USA only)

 Carly Marks, San Diego